 On automatic pilot, we are more likely to have our “buttons pressed”: Events around us and thoughts, feelings, and sensations in the mind (of which we may be only dimly aware) can trigger old habits of thinking that are often unhelpful, and may lead on to worsening mood.

 By becoming more aware of our thoughts, feelings, and body sensations, from moment to moment, we give ourselves the possibility of greater freedom and choice; we do not have to go down the same old “mental ruts” that may have caused problems in the past.

 In increasing our awareness of autopilot, we can respond to situations with choice rather than react automatically.
 We do that by practicing to become more aware of where our attention is, and deliberately changing the focus of attention, over and over again.

 To begin with, we used attention to eating the raisin to explore how to step out of automatic pilot and notice what it feels like to have a “beginners’ mind”.
-We then used attention to different parts of the body as a focus to anchor our awareness in the moment.
-We will also be training ourselves to put attention and awareness in different places at will.
+We then used attention to different parts of the body as a focus to anchor our awareness in the moment and training ourselves to put attention and awareness in different places at will.
 This is the aim of the body scan exercise.
 By practicing it at home for this week’s homework you will start to increase this awareness of autopilot which is the first and most important step in any mindfulness practice.

 Here are the official audio files for the sessions we ran last night (not my voice!).
 I have also included a you tube link to a 15 minute body scan if you would think a shorter one is more realistic for you :)

 15 minute body scan with Prof. Mark Williams: